 • While methods for characterising these soils exist, they are generally not affordable for most households, and as a result, this foundational soil understanding is often neglected at building and planning development stages.

-• One objective of A/Prof. Moran’s work is to provide a methodology for characterising these soils, and to find simple.
+• One objective of A/Prof. Morvan’s work is to provide a methodology for characterising these soils, and to find simple.
 Another is to find affordable methods to help spur more due diligence soil investigations to inform structural planning and help prevent damage to homes during disasters.

 • A current project proposes to develop a method for monitoring individual houses in high-risk areas, with the aim of providing reliable data.